prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-app-factory.md

-# Web App Checkpoint 2 - Modular Organization
+# Checkpoint 2: Modular Organization

-So far we've got a simple app with a few routes, but we need to use a more modular organizational structure for larger apps.
+So far we've got a simple app with a few routes, but to make this app easier to maintain as it grows, let's start adopting a more modular organizational structure.

 ## Application Factory

 First, let's implement the Flask ["application factory pattern"](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/) where we define our application inside a function.
-Among other benefits, this can help us test our app later.
+Among other benefits, this can help us test our app in isolation later.

 Create a new directory called "web_app" with a file called "\_\_init_\_.py" and place the following contents inside: